christoferson/aws-cloudformation/ec2/README.md

 Launch an ec2 instance inside a the specified public subnet.

 - Creates IAM Role and Instance Profile
+- Creates a Security Group for HTTP Access
+- Enables SSM to connect to instance
+- Installs HTTPD on instance
 - Creates a Security Group for SSH Access.
     - Need to provide allowed IP Range
     - Need to provide SSH Key
-- Creates a Security Group for HTTP Access
-- Enables SSM to connect to instance

 [ec2-basic-options](./ec2-basic-options.yaml)